Vendor Managed Inventory (VMI) optimizes the supply chain through collaboration between buyer and supplier, enhancing efficiency and cost savings.

 The supplier receives electronic data (usually EDI or via the internet) that tells the supplier the customer’s sales and stock levels.
 They can view every item that the customer carries as well as true point of sale data in most cases.
 The supplier is then responsible for creating and maintaining the inventory plan.
 Under VMI, the supplier generates the order for the replenishment of the inventory, not the customer.
 Hence, this is what we mean by the inventory being directly managed by the vendor.

 An important point to note here is that VMI does not change the ‘ownership’ of the inventory.
 The ownership remains the same as it did prior to implementing the vendor managed inventory system.

 Benefits of Vendor Managed Inventory (VMI)

-- The goal is to have an improvement in Fill Rates from the supplier and to the end customer.
-Also, a decrease in stockouts and a decrease in inventory levels.
+- Improvement in Fill Rates from the supplier and to the end customer as well as a decrease in stock-outs and a decrease in inventory levels.